 The Q Project supports the development of mathematical, logical, computational, and statistical problem-solving skills that are required in quantitative disciplines across the Bryn Mawr curriculum, and by the complex challenges of our increasingly quantitative world.

-The Q Project encompasses the Q Center, Q Mentors, Q Placement, and QUAN (quantitative reasoning) courses.
+The Q Project encompasses the Q Center, Q Mentors, QR (quantitative readiness) Placement, and QUAN (quantitative reasoning) courses.

-The Q Center supports students who are doing quantitative work in introductory courses across the Social Science and Science disciplines.
+The Q Center supports students who are doing quantitative work in courses across the STEM and Social Science disciplines.
 The Q Center is a collaborative study space that provides a welcoming location for individual work, study groups, and collaboration with Q Mentors.

 Q Mentors are dedicated, passionate, and compassionate students whose interests span many disciplines.
 Mentors are trained to help students improve their problem-solving strategies, hone their quantitative reasoning skills, and allay their math anxieties.
-Q Mentors host Q Center drop-in study sessions in which students may explore concepts from their coursework.
+Q Mentors host virtual drop-in study sessions in which students may explore concepts from their coursework.

 Q Mentors participate in ongoing training throughout the year to improve their interpersonal, coaching, and quantitative skills.
-Q Mentors are selected in accordance with their commitment to transforming quantitative study, and the recommendation of the faculty.
+Q Mentors are selected in accordance with their commitment to transforming quantitative study, exemplary academic record, and the recommendation of the faculty.